Algebraic-Programming/ALP/docs/Development.md

 All CI tests at present skip tests that require data sets, and therefore developers are suggested to not skip running local tests manually, at least once before flagging a merge request as ready and requesting a review.
-Even if at some point the CI does provide datasets, the practice of developers self-checking MRs is recommended as it naturally also induces greater robustness across compilers and distributions.
+Even if at some point the CI does provide data sets, the practice of developers self-checking MRs is recommended as it naturally also induces greater robustness across compilers and distributions.